Stacks Image 853

 From 'RoundAbout 12.5' to 'For the Contemporary Flutist'

 Throughout this website I will refer to various flutes, especially ethnic flutes.
-To give you a little more background info about how I collected these informations as well as to tell you how I wrote the etude book For the Contemporary Flutist, I will here introduce the project RoundAbout 12.5.
+To give some more background info about how I collected these informations as well as to tell how I came to wrote the etude book For the Contemporary Flutist, I will here introduce the project RoundAbout 12.5.

 After 7 months, directly after returning to Amsterdam I went straight ahead to the very same stage De IJsbreker (Amsterdam) to present my final concert.
 Of course, because of the experiences of 7 months travelling, my flute-music went through a huge metamorphose.
 All together the project was an amazing way to experience the world as well as the flute around the world.
 Often people asked me what was the most important experience of this project.
 My answer is clear: I learned that modern flute techniques are not 'new'.
 Bamboo tones, wind tones, circular breathings, etc, all the ‘modern’ techniques turned out to be in reality most antique techniques, practiced for sometimes thousands of years on all kinds of 'primitive' flutes.
 This was amazing and a great surprise.
 While generally regarded as ‘new’ in the western flute-world, these playing styles have been practiced for a really long time on flutes like the shakuhachi, the suling, the klui and many more…